HuasoFoundries/phpPgAdmin6/README.md

 - Removal of global variables
 - Full PHP 7+ support
 - Support for PG 9.3+ features (Materialized Views, BRIN Indexes, etc)

+Other enhancements are in progress and would be a nice to have:

 - Nice urls
 - Replace usage of superglobals with [PSR-7 Message interfaces](http://www.php-fig.org/psr/psr-7/) to carry information around.
 - Usage of Dependency Injection compliant with [PSR-11 Container interface](http://www.php-fig.org/psr/psr-11/)

-Some of these are already in place, others are in progress.

 This project is made on top of [Slim Framework 3](https://www.slimframework.com/), although a big part of the code doesn't use its full features yet.